jward6301/docker_flask_homework/README.md

 * This assignment was reviewed in class with Professor Williams so no major errors or issues came up that blocked the completion of the assignment.

 ## Docker and Docker Compose
-* The use of Docker allows for the use of one file while docker compose allows for multiple with the use of a `yml` file at the same time.
+* The use of Docker allows for the use of one application in a container.
+While docker compose allows for multiple files in the container with the use of a `yml` file.
+If using Docker only for multple, you will have to run it multiple time for each one.
+Docker compose allows you to run multiple at the same time without having to rerun the commands.
 * FROM : pull a version of python
 * WORKDIR /app : working directory is set to app
 * COPY . /app/ :  copies current directory into the container